 Sapphire pool at Biscuit Basin

-Andrea in color
+Andrea in colour

 I think overall in the park we probably drove almost three hundred miles, and covered pretty much all the main highways and got to see all the must-see places, From turquoise pools of boiling water to numerous geyser eruptions to bears, bison and coyotes walking down the road, we feel very fortunate to have experienced one of the most amazing places in the United States.